-With the release of Cisco CallManager 3.2.2 spD, users have the ability to transfer calls directly to a voice mailbox without ringing that user extension, and without the need to navigate through any opening greetings.
-This document details the configuration process.
+This document describes how to configure calls to transfer directly to any user's voice mail greeting.
+Users have the ability to transfer calls directly to a voice mailbox without ringing that user's extension and without the need to navigate through any opening greetings.

 Cisco recommends that you have knowledge of these topics:

-Cisco Digital PBX Adapter (DPA) (Skinny) connected to Octel with use of digital Avaya signaling
+Cisco Digital PBX Adapter (DPA) connected to Octel with use of digital Avaya signaling

 Cisco SMDI connected to any voice mail system